Queen Conch Lab

 eConch

-In June 2024, in partnership with FAU’s Center for Online and Continuing Education, we launched a free online course aimed at expanding training and knowledge-sharing for anyone interested in learning about growing queen conch for conservation and restoration.
-The 7-module training course is easy to follow and can be completed at the user's own pace.
-The modules include: Introduction to Conch Aquaculture, Microalgae Culture, Collecting and Hatching Egg Masses, Larval Rearing, Metamorphosis, Juvenile Culture, and Restoration Tips.
+In June 2024, in partnership with FAU’s Center for Online and Continuing Education, we launched a free online course to expand training and knowledge-sharing for anyone interested in growing queen conch for conservation and restoration.
+The seven-module course is easy to follow and self-paced.
+Modules include: Introduction to Conch Aquaculture, Microalgae Culture, Collecting and Hatching Egg Masses, Larval Rearing, Metamorphosis, Juvenile Culture, and Restoration Tips.

 Course Preview

-These video tutorials were filmed at the Naguabo Aquaculture Center in Naguabo, Puerto Rico, and are only part of the in-depth course modules offered by our online learning product, eConch.
+These video tutorials were filmed at the Naguabo Aquaculture Center* in Naguabo, Puerto Rico, and represent only a portion of the in-depth modules offered through our online learning program, eConch.
 Click here to enroll.

 1: Tour of the naguabo queen conch hatchery, Puerto Rico